avilapa/vxr/README.md

 The solution will be located in _project/vs/VXR-Engine.sln_.

 A list of example projects are provided within the solution to showcase the engine's capabilities.
-To __create a new example__, add a call to the function '__makeProject("yourExampleName");__' at the end of the file _project/genie.lua_ and build.
+To __create a new project__, add a call to the function '__makeProject("yourProjectName");__' at the end of the file _project/genie.lua_ and build.

 ### Parameters